ros2/ros2_documentation/source/Tutorials/Tf2/Adding-A-Frame-Py.rst

 Background
 ----------

-In previous tutorials, we recreated the turtle demo by adding a tf2 broadcaster and a tf2 listener.
+In previous tutorials, we recreated the turtle demo by writing a :ref:`tf2 broadcaster <WritingATf2BroadcasterPy>` and a :ref:`tf2 listener <WritingATf2ListenerPy>`.
 This tutorial will teach you how to add an extra frame to the transformation tree.
 In fact, adding a frame in tf2 is very similar to creating the tf2 broadcaster, but this example will show you some additional features of tf2.